PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 		./workload.sh ${NS_NAME} 6

-	Once done you will see the latest volume stats.
+	Once done the script will show the latest volume stats.

+	> This script will create data files in the pod at /home/git/repos/[repo-name]/data-file-[time-stamp] for the demo purpose.
+You can delete them by login to your git server pod if you want.

 - Now check the new size of the PVC: